 Despite being one of the oldest manufacturing methods, CNC machining remains one of the most reliable low volume manufacturing methods.
 It is versatile and can work with different types of materials.
-It helps to create accurate molds, patterns or dies for various manufacturing processes such as molding, casting, and others.
+It helps to create accurate molds, patterns, or dies for various manufacturing processes such as molding, casting, and others.

 Set up costs for CNC machining may be higher than for CNC machining.
 However, it is well suited for low-volume production runs with quick turnarounds.
-Some cases may also involve CNC milling combining with other processes for effective production.
+Some cases may also involve CNC milling combined with other processes for effective production.
 For instance, manufacturers combine CNC machining with 3D printing to get tighter tolerances.

 This is another robust process involving creating molds over which there is the heating of a thin sheet of plastic.
 The heated plastic is then formed with a mechanical force, pressure, or vacuum.
 The plastic sheet, in this case, will take the mold’s shape with extra material being trimmed off.

 This process involves low temperatures and pressures.
 Therefore, making the mold will require relatively inexpensive materials.
 Surface finish after this process is essential because the product may pick up some details of the mold.
 Manufacturers limit thermoforming to the manufacturing of relatively simple components such as packaging trays, vehicle door panels, etc.